mendix/docs/content/en/docs/catalog/manage/curate.md

 ### 5.1 Adding or Editing a Catalog Description

-If a description was included in the contract, it be displayed in the asset details screen for the selected data source.
+If a description was included in the contract, it will be displayed in the asset details screen for the selected data source.
 You can add a description or edit an existing description for the Catalog.
 They are included in searches.

 {{% alert color="info" %}}If there is a **Catalog Description** for a service, both descriptions will be retained for the service in the Catalog regardless of the one that is selected for display in the **Asset Details** screen. {{% /alert %}}

 To edit the asset metadata, follow these steps:

-1. In the **Curation Option**, click **Edit** to display the **Edit** box:
+1. On the **Curate** page, click **Edit** to display the Edit Data Source box:

     {{< figure src="/attachments/catalog/curate/service-metadata-box.png" alt="service metadata" >}}

 2. The description from the service metadata is displayed in the **Description provided by the contract**.
 This cannot be changed, as it is part of the service definition.
 You can provide an alternative description in the **Description** box.

-3. Add a catalog description.
+3. Add a description.
 This will be stored with the service details in the Catalog.
-4. Click **Save** to save the changes that you have made to the **Edit DataSource** screen and return to the **Asset Details** screen, which will now display the selected description.
+4. Click **Save** to save the changes and return to the Data Source page, which will now display the selected description.

 ### 5.2 Adding or Editing Tags to a Service {#tags}